sfrias/glymur/docs/source/how_do_i.rst

     >>> import glymur, numpy as np
     >>> jp2 = glymur.Jp2k('zeros.jp2', data=np.zeros((640, 480), dtype=np.uint8))

-You must have OpenJPEG version 1.5 or more recent in order to write JPEG 2000 images with glymur.

 ... display metadata?
 =====================
 There are two ways.
 From the command line, the console script **jp2dump** is